amitjohney/sylvatest/docs/cosign.md

 ## Generate Signing Keys

-### Generating a Cosign Key Pair for a Gitlab Project
+### Generating a Cosign Key Pair for a GitLab Project

-If you want a `cosign` key pair dedicated to a Gitlab project, e.g. the `cosign` key pair for sylva-core, you can generate keys with the GitLab provider.
+If you want a `cosign` key pair dedicated to a GitLab project, e.g. the `cosign` key pair for sylva-core, you can generate keys with the GitLab provider.
 The later stores the Cosign signing material in the CI/CD variables of the project.
 The command is as follows:

 ```shell
 cosign generate-key-pair gitlab://<project_id>